apache/linkis-website/docs/development/linkis_debug.md

 You can use the "-Xbootclasspath/a: configuration file path" command.
 Append the configuration file to the end of the search path of the bootloader class, and add the dependent configuration file to the classpath

-By checking Include dependencies with "Provided" scope, you can introduce provided-level dependency packages during debugging.
+<font color="red"> By checking Include dependencies with "Provided" scope, you can introduce provided-level dependency packages during debugging. </font>

 **Microservice Governance Services component**